 Federal Habitat Restoration Program

-The Green Budget Coalition recommends that the federal government invest in a new and scaled-up national restoration program managed by ECCC focused on wetlands, riparian areas and native grasslands in cooperation with AAFC and DFO as part of a green recovery strategy.
-This program would build on the current commitment to plant trees and restore forest ecosystems managed by NRCan and ECCC.
+The Green Budget Coalition recommends that the federal government invest in a new and scaled-up national restoration program managed by ECCC addressing wetlands, riparian areas, native grasslands, meadows, and coastal ecosystems in cooperation with AAFC and DFO.
+Investments in the 2020 Fall Economic Statement provide a good start but do not address the scale of the problem.